Post-Capitalist-Labs/models/council_economy/README.md

 The Simple Council Economy model now includes powerful tools for conducting bulk simulations, allowing users to explore a wide range of scenarios and parameter combinations.
 This suite of tools is designed to facilitate large-scale analysis, offering insights into the dynamics and potential outcomes of different council-based economic scenarios.

-### How To Run Bulk Simulations

-- **Script Execution**: From the `council_economy` folder, execute the bash script `bash ./tests/run_tests.sh`.
-This generates output files for each simulation run in the `simulation_outputs` directory.
-- **Data Aggregation**: Run the Python script `python3 aggregate_data.py` to aggregate data from all output files into a single CSV file, `aggregated_data.csv`, for analysis.
-- **Custom Simulations**: Execute the `council_economy.py` script with specific parameters for targeted simulations, e.g., `python council_economy.py --num_workers_councils 100 --num_consumers_councils 100 --worker_adjustment 10 --consumer_adjustment 10 --acceptable_proposal_difference 20 --stability_window 200 --min_unmatched_threshold 10 --num_steps 100`.

-### Important Note on Simulation Scope

 The potential number of simulations, given the parameter ranges defined by the model's sliders, reaches approximately 6.6 trillion combinations, making exhaustive exploration impractical.
-To address this, we recommend approaches such as random sampling, stratified sampling, and other efficient sampling methods to explore the parameter space meaningfully without running an unfeasibly large number of simulations.
+To address this, we have designed scenario analysis scripts other efficient sampling methods to explore the parameter space meaningfully without running an unfeasibly large number of simulations.

+## Link to Full Text on Bulk Simulation Tools

+For detailed information on how to utilize the bulk simulation tools effectively, including examples of specific scenarios and sampling techniques, [please refer to the full text in the  tests README.md document](council_economy/tests/README.md).

+The addition of bulk simulation tools to the Simple Council Economy model v0.02 opens up new avenues for comprehensive analysis and exploration of council-based economic systems.
+By leveraging these tools, researchers and enthusiasts can gain deeper insights into the viability and efficiency of such systems under a wide range of conditions.
+We look forward to seeing the community's contributions and insights as we continue to develop and refine this model.

 ## Contributing Your Simulations

 We encourage users to run their own bulk simulations and analysis.
 The repository [includes data from bulk scenario simulations for initial exploration](council_economy/tests/simulation_outputs).
 However, users are invited to share their own data and insights, which could potentially be added to the project.
 If you use our bulk simulation tools, we would love to see your data and analysis.

-## Link to Full Text on Bulk Simulation Tools

-For detailed information on how to utilize the bulk simulation tools effectively, including examples of specific scenarios and sampling techniques, [please refer to the full text in the  tests README.md document](council_economy/tests/README.md).

-The addition of bulk simulation tools to the Simple Council Economy model v0.02 opens up new avenues for comprehensive analysis and exploration of council-based economic systems.
-By leveraging these tools, researchers and enthusiasts can gain deeper insights into the viability and efficiency of such systems under a wide range of conditions.
-We look forward to seeing the community's contributions and insights as we continue to develop and refine this model.

 ## Related Reading: Our Writings
 - [How Democracy Can Be Revitalized With an Ancient Twist and a Tech Upgrade: A Peek Into the Future](https://hackernoon.com/how-democracy-can-be-revitalized-with-an-ancient-twist-and-a-tech-upgrade-a-peek-into-the-future)